-The measure specifies that hospitals should screen all eligible patients (patients 18 years or older on the date of admission).
-For example, for patients frequently admitted to the hospital due to chronic health conditions, the hospital could confirm the current status of any previously reported HRSN and inquire about other HRSNs not previously reported.
+The measure specifies that IPFs should screen all eligible patients (patients 18 years or older on the date of admission).
+For example, for patients frequently admitted to the IPF, the IPF could confirm the current status of any previously reported HRSN and inquire about other HRSNs not previously reported.

-In addition, if this information has already been captured in the EHR in the outpatient setting prior to hospital admission, it could be included in hospital reporting of numerator and denominator data, during the reporting period.
-Otherwise, there is no specific timeframe as to when the outpatient screening would occur relevant to the hospital admission.
+In addition, if this information has been captured in the patient's electronic health record (EHR) prior to repeat IPF admission and the IPF is able to view that EHR record during the patient's repeat IPF stay, it could be included in the IPF's reporting of numerator and denominator data, during the measure's reporting period.
+Otherwise, there is no specific timeframe as to when the outpatient screening would occur relevant to the IPF admission.